itssakshigawande75-dot/SQL-Project-On-Online-Book-Store/README.md

 - Customer Loyalty : 20% of customers are responsible for 80% of total revenue.
 - Stock Alert : Identified 15 titles that need immediate restocking.

+🚀 How to Use
+1. Prerequisites : Ensure you have a SQL Database tool installed (like pgAdmin or MySQL Workbench).
+2. Setup Database : Create a new database in your tool and run the `Online_Bookstore.sql` file to set up the tables.
+3. Import Data : Use the provided `.csv` files (Books, Customers, Orders) to import data into the respective tables.
+4. Run Analysis : Open and execute the SQL queries provided in the scripts to generate business insights and sales reports.